Stocks jump as Wall Street thinks tight U.S. election means gridlock

 “If we are going to have a similar type of economic environment as we’ve had, then we are going back to an emphasis on trying to find earnings in a relatively scarce earnings environment, back to the same winners as before.”

+It was the biggest daily percentage gain for the S&P 500 since June 5 and for the Nasdaq, since April 14.
+Still, advancing issues outnumbered declining ones on the NYSE by just a 1.36-to-1 ratio; on Nasdaq, a 1.26-to-1 ratio favored advancers.

-The S&P healthcare index .SPXHC jumped to a record high, while the information technology sector .SPLRCT also gained strongly, as a divided Congress means slimmer chances for heightened antitrust scrutiny, capital gains taxes and a restoration of parts of the Affordable Care Act.
-The healthcare index was on track for its biggest daily percentage gain in about five months.
+The S&P healthcare index .SPXHC jumped 4.45% to close at a record high, and the information technology sector .SPLRCT also gained strongly, as a divided Congress means slimmer chances for heightened antitrust scrutiny, capital gains taxes and a restoration of parts of the Affordable Care Act.
+The healthcare index notched its biggest daily percentage gain in about seven months.

-Still, with the rising possibility of a contested presidential election, investors have said they favor a definitive, swift resolution that would clear the way for a deal on a stimulus package to help revive the economy.
+Still, investors said they favor a definitive, swift resolution of the presidential race that would clear the way for a deal on a stimulus package to revive the economy.

-The NYSE FANG+TM Index .NYFANG, which includes the core FAANG stocks such as Apple AAPL.O and Amazon .AMZNO jumped.
+The NYSE FANG+TM Index .NYFANG, which includes the core FAANG stocks such as Apple AAPL.O and Amazon .AMZNO jumped 4.34% .

 (GRAPHIC: Trump and the stock market - )